We prepared a step-by-step guide how to connect Botium to the Azure DevOps Pipeline.

 Attaching Transcript to Build

-Supported file formats are json, and csv.
-(REPORTER=csv
+as an artifact.
+Supported file formats are JSON and CSV

 or REPORTER=json